-No student or employee shall illegally own, possess, use, transport, distribute, manufacture, sell, or be under the influence of any narcotic drug, alcoholic beverage or any other controlled substance (as defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on College premises or during the time when the student or employee is participating in any College-sponsored activities.
+No student or employee shall illegally own, possess, use, transport, distribute, manufacture, buy, sell, or be under the influence of any narcotic drug, alcoholic beverage, or any other controlled substance (as defined by the North Carolina General Statutes or 21 U.S.C. subsection 812) while on College premises or during the time when the student or employee is participating in any College-sponsored activities.
 Use of drugs as prescribed by a registered physician is not a violation of policy.
 However, individuals shall be held strictly accountable for their behavior while under the influence of prescribed drugs.
+Under no circumstances may prescription drugs be bought, sold, or given from one individual to another.

-Any student or employee violating the above policies will be subject to disciplinary action (consistent with local, state and federal law) up to and including expulsion, termination and referral for prosecution.
+Any student or employee violating the above policies will be subject to disciplinary action (consistent with local, state, and federal law) up to and including expulsion, termination, and referral for prosecution.

 Individual counseling sessions will be available in Student Services during normal operating hours.
 Students should contact Student Services for further information.

 As an added resource, RCC counselors may make a referral to the Randolph County Mental Health Center.
 Contact an RCC counselor for further details.